highfidelity/hifi-docs-grav-content/03.learn-with-us/03.all-about-entity-scripts/docs.md

 - Make a new color using our variables
 - Update our cube properties to make the color the newly generated one

-While we could write all of this directly when our ‘click’ code is called, it’s better to write it as a separate function - this allows us to reuse our color-changing code, and if we want to change the behavior of our cube, we can swap out one or two lines of code instead of all of them this way.
+While we could write all of this directly when our “click” code is called, it’s better to write it as a separate function - this allows us to reuse our color-changing code, and if we want to change the behavior of our cube, we can swap out one or two lines of code instead of all of them this way.

 ### Create a color changing function